- Web Browser

 Inside an existing project:

-Open the dropdown next to the app name and select the visibility you want.Visibility in project
+Open the dropdown next to the app name in the header and select Public or Private.

 Let’s build your first project